bhokansonfasig/pyrex/README.rst

 ------------

 PyREx requires python version 3.6+ as well as numpy version 1.17+, scipy version 1.4+, and h5py version 3.0+.
-After installing python from https://www.python.org/downloads/, the required packages can be installed with ``pip`` as follows, or they will be installed automatically by simply installing pyrex as specified in the next section.
+After installing python from https://www.python.org/downloads/, the required packages can be installed with ``pip`` as follows, or they will be installed automatically by simply installing PyREx as specified in the next section.

 .. code-block:: shell